Frequently Asked Questions

 You can find answers to most questions I’m commonly asked below, in the categories of therapy, fees/cost/insurance, scheduling, other treatment options, hope, and how to contact me.

-I currently have a wait list that is about 2+ months long.
+I currently have a wait list, and on average clients are on the wait list about 5 weeks before having their first appointment.
 Also, I can only see clients who are in the United States in the state of Georgia.
 While not a substitute for therapy, if you aren’t in Georgia and would like to learn how to motivate yourself to get the most out of your ERP therapy, see my e-course Thriving with OCD: Four Keys Out When Locked in Doubt.
 We also have a free daily motivational email for people with OCD called KeyWords: Daily Motivation to Thrive with OCD.

 What type of counselor are you?